 August 12: Lucy Purcell dies in Paradise, Nevada, just outside of Las Vegas.
 Prior to her death, at some point after her daughter’s disappearance, she was paid off by the Hoyt family to remain quiet about what really happened.

 March, date unknown: After a break-in at a Walgreens pharmacy, fingerprints from the scene are traced back to Julie Purcell.

 May 12: Hays is deposed in an Arkansas State Police station, and he learns the Purcell case is officially reopened and the original conviction overturned.

 May 17: West is deposed by the Arkansas State Police.

-After May 17, date unknown: Amelia goes to the Sallisaw Police Station to see what they know about the Walgreen’s break-in, getting a drink with one of the officers and learning that Julie’s prints were found in the cosmetics aisle.
+After May 17, date unknown: Amelia goes to the Sallisaw Police Station to see what they know about the Walgreen’s break-in, learning that Julie’s prints were found in the cosmetics aisle.

 • West goes to speak with Tom, who’s now sober and religious, and Tom reveals he already knows about the discovery of Julie’s prints.

 • West asks Hays to join his newly formed task force to investigate the now-reopened case of Julie’s disappearance.

 • Hays scans all of the Walgreen’s footage, finally finding a shot of Julie, looking directly at the camera.